DeepSec-prover/deepsec/README.md

 1. Run `git clone https://github.com/DeepSec-prover/deepsec.git` (with a HTTPS connexion) or `git clone git@github.com:DeepSec-prover/deepsec.git` (with a SSH connexion)
 2. Inside the directory `deepsec`, run `make`
 3. The executable program `deepsec` has been built.
-4. Add the `deepsec` executable to your path, e.g. if your shell is bash, add the line `export DEEPSEC_DIR=<path to the deepsec folder>/deepsec` to the .bash_profile file
+4. Add the `deepsec` executable to your path, e.g. if your shell is bash, add the line `export DEEPSEC_DIR=<path_to_the_deepsec_folder>/deepsec` to the .bash_profile file
+5. Additionally, you can build html and Latex code documentation with `make doc`

-The fourth step is not mandatory but highly recommended.
+Step 4 is not mandatory but highly recommended.
 If the variable `DEEPSEC_DIR` is not defined, `deepsec` can only be used with the option `-deepsec_dir <path to the deepsec folder>/deepsec`.

 Note that two executable programs are compile at the same time as `deepsec`: `worker_deepsec` and `manager_deepsec`.
 These executables are used by DeepSec to distribute the computation through multi-core architectures and clusters of computers.
 They should note be used manually nor should they be moved from the `deepsec` folder.